 Industrial Asset Management gives a modern practical twist to your technical education.
-This programme strengthens your professional expertise combining technical engineering, operational, and management disciplines that are highly requested by various industrial and public sectors.
+This programme strengthens your professional expertise combining technical engineering, industrial maintenance, operational and management disciplines that are highly requested by various industrial and public sectors.

 2 years (4 semesters)